opendatacube/odc-tools/docs/s3-tar.md

 In comparison a simple fetch one object at a time using `boto3` is about 30 small objects per second per thread.

-Processing single chunk looks like this:
+Processing a single chunk looks like this:

 ```bash
 #!/bin/bash